Food Management Studies Specialization

 2. Develop student's ability to solve problems and think critically in managing areas of food industry such as restaurants, hospitals, nursing homes, schools, farm to table operations and community programs.

-Opportunities for Food Service Management Students:
+Opportunities for Food Management Studies Students:

 FNES Vegetable and Herb Garden: